nyxx-discord/nyxx_docs/docs/guides/cache.md

 This setting allows to specify when object are added to the cache:

 - `event`: Objects are cached from websocket events;
-- `objectConstructor`: Objects are cached from other object's constructors, for example `Member` objects from message payloads;
+- `objectConstructor`: Objects are cached from other object's constructors, for example `IMember` objects from message payloads;
 - `http`: Objects are added from HTTP API requests;
 - `other`: All other times an object could be cached.